-10.2 On river navigations flood locks, flood gates or similar devices are needed at the head of each side cut to protect the navigation from flooding.
+10.2 On river navigations, flood locks, flood gates or similar devices are typically needed at the head of each side cut to protect the navigation from flooding.

 10.3 The need and adequacy of side weirs should be determined before a pound is first filled on restoration or, if already in water, before being acquired from a third party.

 For the purposes of this document, the following definitions will apply.

 The constructed gauge varies among waterways and this policy statement seeks to ensure the protection of this gauge as a minimum in each case.
 Subject to paragraph 3.2, for structures being built new or rebuilt (but not for structures being reconstructed for conservation purposes or being repaired), the standard craft gauges for narrow and broad waterways are:

 For modern freight waterways, an internationally agreed classification system is in place (CEMT, 1992).
 Most principal waterways in western Europe accommodate or are subject to proposals for enlargement to accommodate, vessels of the following craft gauges: